What is Pick to Light System : Advantages and Disadvantages

 Pick to Light units can communicate with the controller using either wired (RS232, RS485, RS422, Ethernet, Modbus) or wireless (GPS, Cellular, Wi-Fi) communication methods.

-Benefits of Pick to Light Systems
+Benefits or advantages of Pick to Light Systems

 - Paperless Picking: Eliminates the need for paper-based picking lists.